PREP TIME: 10min

-A creamy white chocolate buttercream that is perfect for decorating cupcakes, cakes, desserts, and eating straight from the bowl…
+A creamy, dreamy white chocolate buttercream that is perfect for icing and filling cakes, cupcakes and cookies.

 I’m making a wedding cake in a few weeks for some close friends of ours and I’ve been testing buttercreams for the big day.
 I want something that is extremely delicious (obviously).